This post is in partnership with Varieteas, all opinions are my own.

 The beauty of winter fruits ~ apples, cranberries, oranges, pomegranates

 Let’s do the fun part first.
 Prep that beautiful red pomegranate.
 There are so many ways to seed a pomegranate but this is my method.
 I cut around the middle of the pomegranate, just through the skin, then pry it open.
-Here’s the trick to get those seeds out, turn the pomegranate upside down in the palm of your hand over a bowl and smack it with a wood spoon, this releases the seeds and they fall into the bowl.
+Here’s the trick to get those seeds out, turn the pomegranate upside down in the palm of your hand over a bowl and smack it with a wooden spoon, this releases the seeds and they fall into the bowl.
 Not so hard right?

 The rest of the prep is easy, chop the cranberries in a food processor or a small chopper.
 Next, dice the apples and peel the oranges and cut the sections into small pieces.
 That’s it, super easy.